AIOAOFFICE · APPLIANCEAIOAApply

 Transformation 04

-“Ask Lori” becomes the office book answering directly.
+“Ask the front desk” becomes the office book answering directly.

 Before · paper / phone / memory